Colin Purbrook

-Colin Thomas Purbrook (26 February 1936 – 5 February 1999) was an English jazz pianist and Songwriter.
+Colin Thomas Purbrook (26 February 1936 – 5 February 1999) was an English jazz pianist and songwriter.
 He also played double-bass and, occasionally, trumpet.

 Early life

 Purbrook was born in Seaford, East Sussex and learned piano from the age of six from his father, who was also a professional pianist.
 As a young boy aged just 11 in 1947 he won three Challenge Cups at the Brighton Music Festival.
-He then studied music at the Fitzwilliam College, Cambridge.
+He then studied music at Fitzwilliam College, Cambridge.
 As well as playing piano, Purbrook also played on the trombone with the Cambridge University Jazz Band which featured in the Rank film Bachelor of Hearts from 1958.